AsterCoin/atc/README.md

 $ sudo reboot
 ```

-Please, wait few mininues, If turn on the run commands below:
+Please wait a few minutes for it to turn on and run the commands below.

 ```console
 $ nvm install v10.15.3